slim-template/html2slim/README.md

 ## Usage

-You may convert files using the included executable `html2slim`.
+You may convert files using the included executables `html2slim` and `erb2slim`.

     # html2slim -h